 Prior recipients of the NIAS Fellowship include:

-- Sir David Baragwanath KNZM, QC, President of the UN Special Tribunal for Lebanon, and Advisory Board Member of P.R.I.M.E.
+- Sir David Baragwanath KNZM, QC, Appellate Judge and former President of the UN Special Tribunal for Lebanon, and current Chairman of the Advisory Board of P.R.I.M.E.
 Finance;

 - Jonathan Ross, Director at the Reserve Bank of New Zealand and a P.R.I.M.E.
 Finance Expert;

-- Don DeAmicis, former Vice President and General Counsel of the Overseas Private Investment Corporation (OPIC) in Washington DC.
+- Don DeAmicis, former Vice President and General Counsel of the Overseas Private Investment Corporation (OPIC) in Washington DC.; and

 Each year P.R.I.M.E.
 Finance and NIAS will invite a fellow to NIAS to undertake research with a view to publication of the work product in a leading academic or market periodical.
 The Fellowship is awarded in principle each year for one semester of five months.
 In line with the goals and objectives of NIAS and P.R.I.M.E.
 Finance, prominent scholars from the legal and financial sciences and governance studies, holding a Ph.D., J.D. or LL.D. degree or equivalent or holding appointment as a member of P.R.I.M.E.
 Finance’s Expert List are eligible for the Fellowship Program.
 The research projects will be related to P.R.I.M.E.
 Finance’s core activities.
 The application procedure for the Fellowship will preferably include a yearly call for applications.
 The selection of suitable candidates will be a two-step procedure.
 The pre-selection of applicants will be made by the Board of P.R.I.M.E.
 Finance.
 The Rector of NIAS will take the final decision to award the Fellowship to the proposed candidate(s).
 For more information, please contact firstname.lastname@example.org.